Bernard Descôteaux: Career

+Descôteaux is credited with the economic revival of the Le Devoir newspaper.
 Under his leadership, the newspaper recorded profits and increased its circulation, in contrast to much of the rest of the sector.
 Descôteaux also developed the presence of the newspaper on the Internet.
+As he ended his career with the newspaper, the industry again saw declines in revenues, in particular advertising revenues.
+During this time he called for more governmental support for the Canadian media sector and also spoke against the large portion of the revenues going to large technology platforms.